RESTXQ Function selection can be constrained by the Content-Type

 Controlling the HTTP Response

-or using the %output:media-type
+or using the %output:media-type annotation in

-Controlling Output SerializationThe %rest:consumes
+Controlling Output SerializationThe %rest:consumes and %rest:produces

 annotations accept

-' as well as multiple arguments.
+wildcards '*' as well as multiple arguments.

 In the following example, the conventional-xml